1. Where are guzheng instruments manufactured?

 4. Which is better for a soundboard, wide grains or tight grains?

 The width of the grains is correlated to the age of a tree.
 The outer edge of a tree usually has wider grains, while the inner part has tighter grains.
 Weather and climate are also determining factors here.
 A good guzheng soundboard should sound focused.
 A soundboard with wider grains sounds loose, while one with tighter grains sounds bright and focused.
 An ideal soundboard will therefore have wide grains in the bottom-range area and tight grains in the high-range area.
 Generally, the best width for high-range grain is between 0.5-1.5cm; the ideal width for low-range grain is between 2.0-3.0cm.

 5. Why are hardwoods such as rosewood, red sandalwood (zitan) or nanmu not used for the soundboard?

 A guzheng soundboard requires a soft wood that will easily transmit sound waves.
 Paulownia and spruce have the ideal density for this very purpose.

 It should be wiped clean with a clean dry cloth or brush.
 Water or a wet towel should never be used.
 Orange oil also never!

 7. What are the materials used for the guzheng frame?

-8. How to avoid cracking of the side frame?
+8. How is cracking of the side frame avoidable?

-A: The hard wood is mostly from Southeast Asia that has humid climate.
-When it goes to a dryer place, it tends to crack.
-A good way to take care of the side board is to apply orange/lemon oil on it every week within the first year of the purchase.
-After a year, the hard wood gets stable and will not crack easily.
+Hardwoods are obtained mostly from Southeast Asia with its humid climate.
+When brought to a dryer place, they will tend to crack.
+A good way to care for the side frame is to apply some orange or lemon oil on it every week within the first year of purchase.
+After a year of this conditioning, the hardwood becomes stable and will not crack so easily.